-The IRS deadline for most taxpayers to submit 2023 tax returns (or file for an extension) is Monday, April 15, 2024.
-If you are a resident of Maine or Massachusetts, you have until April 17th to file because of the Patriots' Day and Emancipation Day holidays.
-For those granted an extension, you have until Tuesday, October 15, 2024 to file.
+The IRS deadline for most taxpayers to submit 2024 tax returns (or file for an extension) is Tuesday, April 15, 2025.
+Residents of Maine or Massachusetts have until April 17 to file due to the Patriots' Day and Emancipation Day holidays.
+For those granted an extension, you have until Wednesday, October 15, 2025 to file.
 (Source: IRS)